nanog75/hackathon/_day1/2019-02-17-step-2-playing-with-ydk-for-config-and-gnmi-telemetry.md

 This is already set up for you.

-Browse into the `code-samples/ansible/playbooks/config_bgp/` directory. the structure is shown below.
+Browse into the `code-samples/ansible/playbooks/config_bgp/` directory.
+The structure is shown below.

-There are two options available;
+There are two options available:

 1. **The Easy route**:  Use the pre-existing `config_xr_bgp_netconf.yml` playbook with the Ansible netconf_config module to utilize the native IOS-XR BGP yang model and configure the two routers.
 This playbook utilizes `rtr1-bgp.xml` and `rtr2-bgp.xml` files shown below.